zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 Demon!
 This is your Legion, the evil (black) attacker,

-He who has no courage does not defeat him, after victory will be able to gain peace.”
+He who has no courage does not defeat him, after victory will be able to gain peace."

 When all Demon and all hostile pollution are conquered, defeated, destroyed, collapsed, turned open face, because then they are called after the Legion.
-“No distress”, greed is distressed; is distressed; bitter is distressed; anger is distressed; resentment is distressed...Those who are cut off, cut off, calmed down, stopped, unable to be born, burned by wisdom fire, they are called no distress.
-“No desire”: desire is called thirsty love, that is greed, lust (total greed)... (medium) greed, greed, bad root.
+"No distress", greed is distressed; is distressed; bitter is distressed; anger is distressed; resentment is distressed...Those who are cut off, cut off, calmed down, stopped, unable to be born, burned by wisdom fire, they are called no distress.
+"No desire": desire is called thirsty love, that is greed, lust (total greed)... (medium) greed, greed, bad root.
 Whoever for them this desire is cut off, severed, calmed down, stopped, incapable of being born, burned by wisdom fire, they are called the unwilling, Arrohan, the troubles have been exhausted.
-“Whoever lives without distress and without desire after leaving the Legion, I say they are 'Muni'”: “Those who leave the Legion without distress and without desire to live (walk), live, act, turn, guard To make the survival, and make the living, I say, I explain, I teach, I tell, I build, I uncover, I interpret, I explain, I explain.
-They are the Muni of the world.”
-For those who leave the Legion who live without distress and without desire, I say they are “Muni.”
+"Whoever lives without distress and without desire after leaving the Legion, I say they are 'Muni'": "Those who leave the Legion without distress and without desire to live (walk), live, act, turn, guard To make the survival, and make the living, I say, I explain, I teach, I tell, I build, I uncover, I interpret, I explain, I explain.
+They are the Muni of the world."
+For those who leave the Legion who live without distress and without desire, I say they are "Muni."

 Because then, Worldman said:

-“Not to see, not smell, not wisdom, hard to do!
+"Not to see, not smell, not wisdom, hard to do!
 Here the good men say Muni,

-I say that those who live a life without distress and without desire after the Legion, I say they are “Muni.”
+I say that those who live a life without distress and without desire after the Legion, I say they are "Muni."

 48. [His Holiness like this:] Any of these Salmon and Brahmen, they say that they are pure in their sight and what they smell,